INDICATIONS

 • No reduction in transfusion burden after ≥3 doses (9 weeks) at the 1.75 mg/kg dose level

-For dose decrease for increase in Hgb only: Initiate a dose decrease if there is an increase in patient's Hgb by greater than 2 g/dL within 3 weeks in the absence of transfusions.
+For dose decrease for increase in Hgb only: Initiate a dose decrease if there is an increase in patient's Hgb by >2 g/dL within 3 weeks in the absence of transfusions.

 Please enter a weight between 74 lb and 337 lb.